-The objective of the Company's capital management is maintaining a good capital structure and to ensure the ability to operate continuously, in order to provide returns to stockholders and the interests of other related parties, while maintaining the optimal capital structure to reduce costs of capital.
+The objective of the Company's capital management is maintaining a good capital structure and to ensure the ability to operate continuously, in order to provide returns to stockholders.
 The Company's capital structure management strategies were based on the industry size of the Company, industry's future growth, product roadmaps, and changes in the external environment and other factors.
 The Company plans the required capacity and the necessary plant and equipment to achieve this capacity and the corresponding capital expenditure according to those strategies.
 The Company then calculates the required working capital and cash based on industry characteristics, and estimates the possible product margins, operating margin and cash flow.
 In order to determine the most appropriate capital structure, the Company takes into consideration cyclical fluctuations in industrial, product life cycle and other risk factors.